7th Grade Bible

 The emphasis of this course is a semester long study of the book of Proverbs.
 The study is lecture and discussion based and will involve some small group interaction.

 These little-known books of the Old Testament were written for times and situations that were quite similar to the moral and religious atmosphere of our own society.
 The students will learn that God’s Word speaks to our lives as they hear the prophets’ messages to the two kingdoms of Israel.
 There is much law and judgment but also much grace and Gospel for us to apply.

-New Testament Survey ( not offered every year)
+New Testament Survey (offered every other year)

 An introductory look at the New Testament beginning with the Gospels (Matthew, Mark, Luke, and John) and continuing through the book of Revelation.